Why the Bar May Be Responsible for a Loved One Killed by a Drunk Driver

 What Is a Dram Shop Liability Law?

 A dram is a unit of measure of alcohol served in a bar or other establishment.
-It is not necessarily currently used; shot or ounce would be more current.
+The term isn’t commonly used today; “shot” or “ounce” are more familiar measurements.
 Dram shop laws, however, refer to holding liquor-providing establishments accountable if a patron over-consumes and goes on to injure or kill others through their driving.

 In Washington, there are two types of dram shop law liability cases: first-person and third-person.
 A first-person dram shop liability case is possible when a bar or liquor store sells alcohol to a minor who then goes on to be injured because of their consumption.
 A third-person case can be brought when an establishment sells liquor to an already-intoxicated person who goes on to injure others or cause a fatality through their impaired driving.